NicholasCorniaOrpheus/an_economy_of_eloquence/docs/core_rules.md

 ## Eloquent Actions

-To determine the available actions, a player rolls 4 eight-sided dice at the beginning of their turn.
+To determine the available actions, a player rolls 4 ten-sided dice at the beginning of their turn.
 They can assemble a pair of dice to generate a musical interval, selecting dice from

 - the 4 dice just rolled
 - a die from their own _Resonance Pool_